Ctrl K

 The code is available for free under the GPL-3.0 license.
 Developers and contributors are welcome to use and contribute back to the code.
 If you have used the code for your publications, please cite this source.

-The authors make no claims about the correctness of the program suite and people who use it do so at their own risk.
+The authors make no claims about the correctness of the program suite and is provided without warranty under GPL-3.0.

 CHAMP utilizes various other program packages:

-1. TREXIO Tools: We provide a Python package inside the CHAMP's tool directory to extract all the necessary information from a TREXIO file in the hdf5 file format to a human-readable text format.
+2. TREXIO Tools (External): We provide a Python package inside the CHAMP's tool directory to extract all the necessary information from a TREXIO file in the hdf5 file format to a human-readable text format.
 This allows one to bypass the TREXIO library within CHAMP and input the necessary data via the Parser (see Option 2 in Section "Preparing the Input File" below).

 CHAMP is available as a container image from Dockerhub.
 Here are the instructions to obtain the images: